stackbuilders/tutorials/tutorials/haskell/gui-application/tutorial.md

 ```

 1. The first thing we need to do in any program that uses GTK+ is to call
    the `initGUI` function.
+This function allocates some resources and
-This function looks up command line arguments
+   prepares GTK+ for work, it also looks up command line arguments that are
-   that are relevant to GTK+, parses them, and returns all non-parsed
+   relevant to GTK+, parses them, and returns all non-parsed arguments.
+For
-   arguments.
-For our purposes, we don't need the command line arguments, so
+   our purposes, we don't need the command line arguments, so let's wrap it
-   let's wrap it into the `void`.
+   with the `void`.

 2. Next, we need a window to build interface of our calculator inside it.
 To
    create a new top-level window we use the `newWindow` action.
 It returns
-   opaque `Window` value.
+   opaque `Window` value that can be used to manipulate the window.

 3. After creation of a new window we typically want to change some
    parameters and then render it.
 For now we just render the window “as is”,